Chashm-e-Afreen/aruuz-gah-backend/README.md

 - Find my writings at my [blog](chashm-e-afreen.github.io/)

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>
-- Folks at UrduWeb for inspiration and encouragememnt
+- Folks at UrduWeb for inspiration and encouragement